LyuLumos/Gemini/README.md

-# Gemini
+# BCSD

 ## Introduction

+Some code for binary code similarity detection.
+Incude the following models:
+- [x] **Gemini**.
 This is the **unoffical** code for the paper "Gemini: Neural Network-based Graph Embedding for Cross-Platform Binary Code Similarity Detection", CCS 2017, Pytorch version.
+- [ ] SAFE